 I can certainly say I am not where I was 10 or even 5 years ago and my self-confidence has been strengthened and built up by encouraging myself, attempting new skills, learning and mastering these new skills and teaching others in turn.
 (That's solid confidence).

 Chances are that we are bound to identify others struggling with similar struggles that we have been through.
 So boost these people, yes!, and tell them they look good today; tell 'em what a great job they're doing, give them some tips, boost their self esteem...
-For you are strengthening your own self-esteem
+For you are strengthening your own self-esteem in the process.

 Watch out for overconfidence and pride, though, as you cultivate your self confidence.
 But always remember that a self confident person, in my opinion, will leave a great impact on so many peoples's lives.